 AAA RAs that wish to obtain registration/licensure in another province must apply to the provincial architecture association of their desired destination of practice.
 Please contact the desired provincial association directly for information on their registration requirements.

-To obtain a Confirmation of Registration from the AAA, please submit a Confirmation of Licence/Registration Application
+To obtain a Confirmation of Registration from the AAA, please submit a Confirmation of Licence/Registration Form

 .
 The AAA will complete and forward a Confirmation of Registration to the requested provincial architecture association and advise the member.